matijakolaric-com/django-music-publisher/docs/installation.rst

 It also provides a free (no registration required) `pre-installation wizard <https://matijakolaric.com/dmp-preinstallation/>`_ that fills out the deployment form on Heroku.
-However, you can only select collecting societies (PROs, MROs, etc.) with which the compatibility with Django-Music-Publisher was verified.
+A society compatibility list is provided.
+If your society or society combination is not supported, use the next method.

 Direct Deployment
 +++++++++++++++++